Convex clustering via $\ell_1$ fusion penalization: Main Results

 \section{Main Results}

-In this section we show that the clustering tree produced by criterion~(\ref{clus.criterion}) consistently estimates the clustering tree produced by the corresponding population procedure.
-We also derive the corresponding rates of convergence, and propose a novel post-processing modification of the sample clustering procedure.
+In this section we show that the clustering tree produced by criterion~(\ref{clus.criterion}) consistently estimates the clustering tree produced by the population procedure defined in Section~\ref{pop.clust.proc}.
+We also derive the corresponding rates of convergence and propose a novel post-processing modification of the sample clustering procedure.
+Recall that we assume a finite first moment for the underlying distribution.